 Most marketing messages and business communications are bland, directionless, and dull as dishwater.
+They lack a clear marketing voice.

 If you’re sending out emails that don’t get a response or leaving voicemail messages that are largely ignored, take a look at what you’re putting out.
 I can virtually guarantee it’s missing one or more of the Five Elements of a Compelling Marketing Voice.